Terrifyer

 Terrifyer is the third studio album by American grindcore band Pig Destroyer.
 It was released in 2004 by Relapse Records.

 The album includes a second disc recorded in DVD-Audio and mixed with 5.1 surround sound.
-The disc contains one sludge metal song called "Natasha".
-The Japanese release of Terrifyer includes four bonus tracks, and includes "Natasha" as a second CD instead of a DVD.
+The disc contains the band's near-40 minute sludge metal song "Natasha".
+The Japanese release of Terrifyer includes four bonus tracks and "Natasha" as a second CD instead of a DVD.
 "Natasha" was reissued on a regular CD as a separate release in 2008.
 The album booklet features a six-page story of how Natasha became the "Terrifyer".
 Some copies of Terrifyer were released with a slip of paper on the cover to hide the artwork.

 In 2017, Rolling Stone ranked Terrifyer as 88th on their list of "The 100 Greatest Metal Albums of All Time".
-"Gravedancer" appeared on the Tony Hawk's American Wasteland soundtrack as a cut down 1:47 version (ending where the sample begins).
+"Gravedancer" appeared on the Tony Hawk's American Wasteland soundtrack as a cut down version, cutting the sample at the end.